Toowoomba: Festivals

 Toowoomba also hosts 'First Coat Art and Music Festival'.
 First Coat is a street art festival, held annually in May.
 As a result of the festival, over 50 pieces of large-scale, public art exist throughout the Toowoomba CBD, which has led to a transformation of previously underutilised lane and alleyways, as well as a reduction in costs associated with graffiti management.

-Toowoomba was previously home to Easterfest (which was held annually over the Easter weekend.)
-The event has not continued after 2015.
+Toowoomba was previously home to Easterfest, which was held annually over the Easter weekend but was discontinued after 2015 due to budgetary constraints.

-The "Food and Wine Festival", which usually spans for 3 days, happens every year at Carnival of flowers time.
-It provides entertainment, food and drinks and is a spectacle of the Carnival.
+In March 2024, the innaugral Toowoomba Fashion Festival was held.
+It hosted three runways featuring emerging and established designers.
+The festival is an annual event aimed at reinvigorating the fashion industry in regional Australia.

 Food

-Toowoomba is also home to the Weis Bar (until 2020 when production ceases and moves to Minto, NSW), Home Ice Cream, Homestyle Bake and possibly the Lamington.
+Toowoomba was home to the Weis Bar, famous for being the birthplace of the Weis brand, until 2021 when the parent company Unilever relocated production to a factory in Western Sydney and the bar was closed down.
+Toowoomba is also credited as the origin of Home Ice Cream, Homestyle Bake, and possibly the Lamington.
 Toowoomba has a thriving cafe and restaurant scene that is often compared to Melbourne in its maturity and depth.

 Sport

+Rugby league

 Rugby league is a popular sport in Toowoomba.
 A team representing Toowoomba used to compete in the Bulimba Cup tournament.
 Toowoomba currently does not host a team in any of the major national competitions but was home to the Toowoomba Clydesdales in the Queensland Cup state league.

 The Clydesdales were the feeder team for Brisbane Broncos in the National Rugby League (NRL) from 1999 to 2006.
 The Clysedales dropped out of the Queensland Cup after the 2006 season due to financial difficulties and are no longer a feeder club for the Brisbane Broncos.
-In 2018 a game will be held between the Gold Coast Titans and the St George Illawarra Dragons on Sunday, 25 March at the Toowoomba Sports Ground.
+Toowoomba Sports Ground (Clive Berghofer Stadium) has hosted trial National Rugby League (NRL) matches since 2003 and premiership matches have been played since 2018 with an average attendance of 7,559 and a record crowd of 10,000 in 2004.

+Association football

 Toowoomba features a semi-professional football club, South West Queensland Thunder, that has a large following within the community.
 Toowoomba is the headquarters of Football Darling Downs which administers football in Toowoomba and surrounding towns and regions.
-Toowoomba is home to 12 clubs including South West Queensland Thunder - Fairholme College, Garden City Raiders, Highfields, Rockville Rovers, St Albans, South Toowoomba Hawks, St Ursula's College, University of Southern Queensland, West Wanderers and Willowburn.
+Toowoomba is home to 12 clubs including South West Queensland Thunder, Fairholme College, Garden City Raiders, Highfields, Rockville Rovers, St Albans, South Toowoomba Hawks, St Ursula's College, University of Southern Queensland, West Wanderers and Willowburn.
+A-League Men pre-season matches have been held at Toowoomba Sports Ground since 2006 with a record crowd of 4,571.